Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 If you want something fun and folklore-y to watch this Yule check out The Chilling Adventures of Sabrina on Netflix.

-The Christmas special season one episode A Midwinters Tale features Gryla and the Yule Lads.
+The Christmas special season one episode A Midwinters Tale, features Gryla and the Yule Lads.

-It’s easy to watch this one as a standalone, so don’t worry if you’ve never watched the show before.
+So, don’t worry if you’ve never watched the show before.

 1. Create a Yule Altar